What exactly is a Yocto layer? There are so many meta-xxx directories — what do they all do?

 OpenEmbedded Layer Index

-The community maintains a searchable index of publicly available layers:
+The community maintains a searchable index of publicly available layers at the OpenEmbedded Layer Index.

 Commonly Used Layers